hyperledger/identus-docs/documentation/docs/quick-start.md

 # Quick Start Guide
 ## Introduction into Self Sovereign Identity (SSI)
 [Self-sovereign identity (SSI)](/docs/concepts/glossary/#self-sovereign-identity) is complex.
 This Quick Start Guide explains the fundamental concepts to get up and running with Atala PRISM.
-This guide will familiarize you with the general concepts and how to create DIDs, issue credentials, make connections, and verify credentials through presentations.
+This guide will familiarize you with the general concepts and how to create [decentralized identifiers (DIDs)](/docs/concepts/glossary/#decentralized-identifier), issue credentials, make connections, and verify credentials with [verifiable presentations](/docs/concepts/glossaary/#verifiable-presentation).
 Refer to the Concepts and Components sections for a more in-depth explanation.

 The trust triangle is the most basic process for conveying trust in the digital world.
-There are three roles in an SSI ecosystem: Holders, Issuers, and Verifiers.
+There are three roles in an SSI ecosystem: [Holders](/docs/concepts/glossary/#holder), [Issuers](/docs/concepts/glossary/#issuer), and [Verifiers](/docs/concepts/glossary/#verifier).

 ![Component Diagram](/img/trust-triangle.png)

 Holders can be any entity, such as individuals, organizations, and digital or physical things.
-They will hold [verifiable credentials (VCs)](/docs/concepts/glossary/#verifiable-credentials) and use a proof presentation to share their VCs.
+They will hold [verifiable credentials (VCs)](/docs/concepts/glossary/#verifiable-credential) and use a verifiable presentations to share their VCs.

-Issuers can also be any entity that makes claims about an entity.
+Issuers can also be any entity that makes [claims](/docs/concepts/glossary/#claim) about an [entity](/docs/concepts/glossary/#entity).
 These claims are attestations, or evidence of something, about the Holder.
 As an example, an insurance company would provide proof of valid insurance.

-Verifiers are the relying party in the triangle.
-They will request information from the Holder, such as proof of insurance, and the Holder will use a proof presentation to share the appropriate VCs with the Verifier.
+Verifiers are the [relying party](/docs/concepts/glossary/#relying-party) in the triangle.
+They will request information from the Holder, such as proof of insurance, and the Holder will use a verifiable presentation to share the appropriate VCs with the Verifier.
 The Holder's digital signature, the issuer DID get verified, and the contents therein to ensure nothing has been tampered with.